The Detectives

 Detective B

-Really?
-Yes.
+Inside?
+Really? (examining the glass on the floor) I see.
 It looks like...
 It looks like red wine.

 Detective A